Purpose

 Age Requirement

-Swimmers ages 13 years old, or younger must participate in a swim test, before entering the water.
-If, however, your child is fairly young, or would like to opt out of said swim test altogether, they may do.
-If they are opting out of the swim test, they will need to acquire a red wristband from the staff in concessions, to ensure that our staff does not confuse them with those who have yet to take said swim test.
+Swimmers ages 13 years old and younger, must participate in a swim test prior to entering the water.
+However, if your child is fairly young, or would like to opt out of said swim test altogether, they may do so.
+If they are opting out of the swim test, they will need to acquire a red wristband, to ensure that our staff does not confuse them with those who have yet to take said swim test / should not be in certain areas of the pool.

 Additional Information

-Once an individual has completed a swim test, they do not need to retest during every Open swim, as we put all kiddos on a master list.
-Simply have a Lifeguard in Concessions look up your name, and they will grab your wristband for the day!
+Once an individual has completed a swim test, they will not need to retest every Open swim, as we enter all individuals' names into a spreadsheet, along with the wristband they acquired.
+Simply have a staff member in either front office, or concessions look up your name, and they will grab your wristband for the day!

 Lifeguards reserve the right to ask any individual, of ANY age, to complete a swim test if they feel uncertain about an individual's swimming ability.